-Led by the Ellen MacArthur Foundation in collaboration with UN Environment, signatories committed to realizing a vision of creating a circular economy for plastics that will eliminate plastic waste and pollution completely at the source.
+Led by the Ellen MacArthur Foundation in collaboration with UN Environment, signatories committed to realizing a vision of creating a circular economy for plastics that will eliminate plastic waste and pollution entirely at the source.
 All told, corporate members of the coalition account for 20 percent of all plastics produced globally.

 Plastic waste – it’s everywhere, including inside us

-Besides discovering plastic waste in the deepest depths of the ocean, researchers have discovered microplastics present in the digestive and excretory tracts of just about every type of marine form of life and a growing list of terrestrial, avian and freshwater, aquatic species on the planet, as well as in rivers and other waterways.
+Besides discovering plastic waste in the deepest depths of the ocean, researchers have found microplastics present in the digestive and excretory tracts of just about every type of marine form of life and a growing list of terrestrial, avian and freshwater, aquatic species on the planet, as well as in rivers and other waterways.

 “Based on the research, it was highly likely that microplastics would be present in humans,”Schwabl was quoted.
 “But nobody ever investigated if microplastics also reach the human gut.
 Now this discussion can be taken up in humans.”

-Parties to the New Plastics Economy Global Commitment pledged to take action spanning three, broad fronts:
+Parties to the New Plastics Economy Global Commitment pledged to take action spanning three broad fronts:

 - Eliminate all problematic and unnecessary plastic items;

 - Innovate to ensure that the plastics we do need are reusable, recyclable, or compostable;